Using R on the command line

 - Use

-to learn how to load a version of R on the HPCC - Run
+to see the available versions of R on the HPCC - Use

 R